833.200.0213

 Plus $289/mo (annual billing) All Core features + Insights (forecasting, order recommendations, custom reporting); API access; workflows; custom user roles; 24/7 phone support

 Loyverse is a freemium cloud POS built for small independents who want solid reporting without a subscription fee.
-The core Loyverse POS, Dashboard, Kitchen Display, and Customer Display apps are all free, with paid add-ons only for businesses that need deeper inventory tools or staff-level permissions.
+Though lacking the functionality needed for more complex or larger businesses, the core Loyverse POS, Dashboard, Kitchen Display, and Customer Display apps are free, with paid add-ons available only for businesses that need deeper inventory tools or staff-level permissions.

 Key features